tedivm/skysnoop/README.md

 - ✅ **Publicly accessible** - no feeder requirement
 - ✅ **Official OpenAPI spec** - auto-generated models
 - ✅ **Type-safe** - full Pydantic v2 validation
-- 🔑 API keys will be required in the future (currently optional)
+- 🔑 API keys will be required in the future (currently unavailable)

 See [OpenAPI Client Documentation](docs/dev/openapi-client.md) for details.